 Apple Harvest Salad

-Today like most days was a little hectic.
-After a full weekend of double birthday celebrations, we slowly got on our feet, ate breakfast and ran to the grocery store before nap time & a doctors appointment.
-While we were strolling though the produce section these gorgeous Utah akane apples caught my eye.
+While we were strolling though the produce section, these gorgeous Utah akane apples caught my eye.
 They’re one of our favorite fall fruits along with local peaches and pears.
-I grabbed a bunch to snack on, bake with and use in this apple harvest salad.
+I grabbed a bunch to snack on, bake with, and use in this apple harvest salad.

 Tools & Ingredients You Will Need For This Recipe:

-- 1 small or medium apple, cut into chunks
+- 1 small apple - cut into chunks

 - Add greens to a large dinner plate or salad bowl.
 Top with the cooked (and cooled) quinoa, apple chunks, pepitas, dried cranberries and pecans.